 No caps allowed.
 The student will get the cap back the first time it is worn.
-The next time it will be kept.
-Toboggans may be worn to school in the winter.
-They must be turned in to the teacher upon entering the school.
+The next time it will be kept until they are no longer enrolled at Warren Academy.
+Toboggans may be worn to school in the winter, and hung up with other outerwear.

 No jewelry allowed.
-When found, all piercing type jewelry such as nose rings, tongue rings, earrings, eyebrow rings, etc.will be kept until the end of the student’s stay at Warren Academy
+When found, all piercing type jewelry such as nose rings, tongue rings, earrings, eyebrow rings, etc. will be returned 1st offense, next offense will be kept until the student is no longer enrolled at Warren

 No purses, wallets or backpacks are allowed

 Paper and pencils may be brought to school on the first day.
 After this they may be brought into school after the student has obtained permission from their classroom teacher.